saulshanabrook/vellvm/README.md

 ## Local libraries

 Stored in the `lib` folder.
-Currently the only dependency that needs to be installed locally is the itree one:
+Currently the only dependencies that need to be installed locally are the itree one and the QuickChick one:
 - `lib/InteractionTrees` contains the version of the ITrees library that we have used in our development.
+- `lib/QuickChick` contains the version of QuickChick.

 The library will be built as the same time as the Vir development via the Makefile.